dflook/terraform-github-actions/terraform-plan/README.md

 * `variables`

   Variables to set for the terraform plan.
-This should be valid terraform syntax - like a [variable definition file](https://www.terraform.io/docs/language/values/variables.html#variable-definitions-tfvars-files).
+This should be valid Terraform syntax - like a [variable definition file](https://www.terraform.io/docs/language/values/variables.html#variable-definitions-tfvars-files).

   ```yaml
   with: